 We all love a great Christmas garland.
-And I was no different.
 I just desired to create something I hadn’t seen done before.

 string, scissors, sticks of uniform size, cutting device, patience